-What advice would you give to someone starting in the industry, and what, in your opinion, should the generation of young people coming into the industry do next?
+What advice would you give someone starting in the industry, and what, in your opinion, should the generation of young people entering the industry do next?

 They should begin their journey in a bookshop, always.
 And they should stay if they love it – it’s a career like no other.
 They need to work hard, say yes to all the opportunities that come their way, hold out a hand to those coming along after them, no matter where they come from or who they are, and be kind, open, and inclusive.
 Read books.